derui/oif/README.md

 This tool is small program as finder, such like fzf, peco.

 # TODO #
-- [ ] Read from input asynchronously
+- [ ] improve performance on large size of input

 # Install #